 Not quite a case of accidental cartography, but too cute not to include here.
 This map of Montana is also a record.
 “In 1999, John Linnell of They Might Be Giants released his solo album State Songs,” says Wilford Nusser, who sent in this image.
 “The vinyl release of the single ‘Montana’ is shaped like the United States!”

 Chicken, especially when fried, is an excellent medium for accidental cartography.
-This image was sent in by Rebecca Shepro.
-"I found this very odd piece of chicken that bears a resemblance to the United Kingdom!"
+Says the reader who sent in this nugget: "I found this very odd piece of chicken that bears a resemblance to the United Kingdom!"